 Well, this depends highly on the circumstances of the students.
 If needs be, they can earn money in the best way possible and there is no shame in it.
 I personally did some teaching in education centers while I was a student.
-This was due to my financial situations and I think this part-time job not only helped me financially but also gave me a strong foundation for taking challenges and setting my future goal.
+This was due to my financial situation and I think this part-time job not only helped me financially but also gave me a strong foundation for taking on challenges and setting my future goal.

 Money and society

-Do you think it is true that in today’s society money cannot buy happiness?
+Do you think it is true that in today’s society, money cannot buy happiness?

 As a matter of fact, it can in a sense.
-Money is very important in this competitive world and we can enjoy a comfortable, even a luxurious life if we have a handsome amount of money.
+Money is very important in this competitive world and we can enjoy a comfortable, even luxurious life if we have a handsome amount of money.
 We can plan for a better future life and achieve our dreams.